celador/ForceCode/README.md

 * Task view.
 See what ForceCode is up to and execute multiple commands at the same time.
 * Code Coverage view.
 Will show the coverage on files open in your project.
     * You can even have this view revealed after running an apex test.
+    * Breaks down coverage by classes with sufficient/insufficient coverage.
+    * Shows which classes/methods are covering your class
+        * Click on each to update line decorations for a visual representation of coverage provided by each test class/method.
 * Retrieves code coverage on startup of the extension.
 * Search in files.
 Works just like the developer console search in files feature.
 * Retrieve org-wide code coverage.
 This will show up in a file with all apex classes and their coverage listed.